 TNJFON will file its application for DOJ recognition for the organization and accreditation for its Legal Advocate, Aineth Murguia, in April 2022.
 Emily Webb, a 2022 Belmont College of Law graduate, has joined the TNJFON staff part-time and will be joining full-time after sitting for the July 2022 bar examination.
 TNJFON has identified a highly qualified, experienced asylum attorney who is willing to join TNJFON within four weeks of funding becoming available.
 TNJFON will work to hire and train additional support staff.
-The additional legal staff will focus on screening Afghan evacuees for asylum eligibility and providing extended representation on asylum claims as capacity permits.
-TNJFON will continue to provide representation to existing clients and screen Afghan evacuee referrals from NICE and Catholic Charities, the resettlement agencies as capacity permits.
+The additional legal staff will focus on screening Afghan evacuees for asylum eligibility and providing extended representation to existing clients and screen Afghan evacuee referrals from NICE and Catholic Charities, the resettlement agencies as capacity permits.